Time to explore Trieste, Italy’s gorgeous north-eastern port city.

 Following the return of Trieste to Italy in 1955 – with the dissolution of the Free Territory of Trieste) – the name changed again, to the current Piazza dell’Unità d’Italia.

 Regardless of whether you visit this square during the day or evening, it is beautifully impressive.

-Another favourite spot with locals and children is this intricate fountain; sadly, the fountain’s water was turned off today.
+Another favourite spot with locals and children is this intricate fountain – sadly, the fountain’s water is turned off today.
 Nonetheless, the sculpture is delightful and holds much history as does the rest of the square.

 Dating back to 1751 and 1754 in which time the square was named Piazza Grande, the decision was made to build a fountain to represent Trieste as the city favoured by fortune.